Z-Js-Framework/z-js/README.md

 <script src="https://cdn.jsdelivr.net/npm/z-js-framework@0.0.3/dist/z.js"></script>
 ```

-or for ninjas, grab the z.js script file from z js github repo in dist directory and include it in your project.
+Or for the ninjas, grab the z.js script file from Z.Js github repo in dist directory and include it in your project.

 2. Some static file server, optional but (recommended)

-Honestly, you gonna need some tooling to have the best experince but not mandatory
+Honestly, you gonna need some tooling to have the best experience, but it's not mandatory.

 💡 TIP: Use vite to run your project, run `npm i -g vite` to install vite globally and then run `vite dev` in your project root directory to start a dev server.
-And that's if you familiar with vite and want an easy start but can also just get the vscode extension [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+And that's if you are familiar with vite and want an easy start but can also just get the VS Code extension [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
- and just run live sever on the html file there, like, any or those options would do just fine. you don't need a full flenged server for z to work, you just need to serve your artifacts over http that's all, otherwise the browser will be very angry with you and might refuse to show your stuff.
+ and just run a live server on the HTML file there.
+Any of those options would do just fine.
+You don't need a full-fledged server for z to work; you just need to serve your artifacts over HTTP, and that's all.
+Otherwise, the browser will be very angry with you and might refuse to show your stuff.

- 3. Vscode Extension (recommended)
+ 3. VS Code Extension (recommended)

-This is not a must, but I must tell you that z js uses javaScript template literals even for templating or crafting your UI for example:
+This is not a must, but I must tell you that Z Js uses JavaScript template literals even for templating or crafting your UI, for example:

 ```html
 import { html } from 'z.js'